fls-bioinformatics-core/ngsarchiver/README.rst

   in the source where the user running the archiving doesn't have read access means that those files cannot be included in the archive.
-- **External symlinks**: these are symbolic links which point to files or directories which are outside of the source directory, which can potentially result in broken links when the symlinks are restored from the archive.
 - **Hard links**: depending on the archiving mode, the presence of hard links can result in bloating of the archive directory, as the hard linked file may be included